Vyral/joe-corbisiero/_posts/2020-01-09-our-san-diego-market-as-we-wrap-up-2019.md

 Interest rates have dropped about 1% since 2018, and **this has boosted homeownership and made people more confident in buying a home.** Last winter, this confidence simply wasn’t there.&nbsp;

 As a result, sales for detached single-family homes have risen about 5.7%.
-Prices have risen about 5.7% for detached single-family homes, as well.
+Prices have risen about 5.7% for detached single-family homes as well.
 Condos and townhomes, on the other hand, have been suffering a bit.
 As I said, interest rates are very low, and this has caused buyers who’d normally buy a condo or townhome before buying a detached home skip this step entirely.&nbsp;

 {% include pullquote.html %}